 Today, we are reaping the fruits of these efforts and our strategy is clear moving forward.
 We are enhancing and refreshing our existing locations with what we believe are exceptional assortments, service and experience.
-We are driving digital connectivity with our customers to increase engagement and accelerate omni-channel growth.
+We are driving digital connectivity with our customers to increase engagement and accelerate omnichannel growth.
 We are expanding our digital presence into new markets and categories where we see tremendous share opportunity and we believe we have a compelling competitive advantage.
 In addition to driving growth, we remain focused on delivering cost and operational efficiencies across all major areas.
-We believe that these growth strategies, along with the transformational investments and initiatives of the last five years, strategically position us to drive further long-term value creation.
+The path to where we find ourselves now has not come without its challenges.
+For example, our momentum was temporarily interrupted in fiscal year 2020 by the unanticipated headwind of incremental U.S. tariffs on Chinese imports that we estimate, before mitigation, would have amounted to \$75 million of additional annual costs.
+In addition, we had \$1,363.5 million of total debt outstanding as of November 2, 2019, but were able to use internally generated cash flow to opportunistically retire and repay \$433.8 million in principal amount in the year since then, resulting in a substantially reduced total debt balance of \$929.7 million as of October 31, 2020.
+We also realize there will be continuous challenges, including the competitive industry in which we operate and the persistent uncertainty surrounding the ongoing COVID-19 pandemic.
+However, we believe that our growth strategies, along with the transformational investments and initiatives of the last five years, strategically position us to drive further long-term value creation.